Plotting datetime charts

 Using Python’s datetime

 In this example, Python’s built-in datetime module is used to create data points stored in the list x.
 Additionally, dates are passed into the region parameter in the format [x_start, x_end, y_start, y_end], where the date range is plotted on the x-axis.
-An additional notable parameter is style, where it’s specified that data points are to be plotted in an X shape with a size of 0.3 centimeters.
+An additional notable parameter is style, where it’s specified that data points are plotted as circles with a diameter of 0.3 centimeters.

 x = [